tensorflow/models/tutorials/image/cifar10_estimator/README.md

     stack = [s.strip() for s in traceback.format_stack()]
 ```

-This should not affect your training, and this should be solved on the next releases.
+This should not affect your training, and should be fixed on the next releases.